chittesh24/AI_PR_Review_Agent/README.md

 ## 🔧 Setup

-1. Clone your repo and copy these files into it.
+1.Clone your repo and copy these files into it.

 2. Go to your repo:
    **Settings → Secrets and variables→Actions**